RedPointGlobal/redpoint-mdm/README.md

 1. Clone this repository ( git clone https://github.com/RedPointGlobal/rp-mdm.git )
 2. Connect to your Kubernetes Cluster
 3. Create a namespace for MDM (kubectl create namespace redpoint-mdm )
-4. Update the following sections in the values.yaml file
+4. Create the following kubernetes secrets that MDM needs
-    -
+- mongodb-conn-string : Secret that contains the mongodb connection string
+- docker-io : Secret that contains your docker hub credentials
+- mdm-tls : Secret that contains your TLS certificate and private key to be used by the Ingress